Post-punk: Influences

 In the 1970s and early 1980s, British post-punk bands were shaped by bleak and deteriorating urban environments, abandoned brutalist architecture and widespread social disillusionment brought on by deindustrialization and austerity—trends that intensified under Thatcherism.
-In the United States, acts in the New York and Ohio punk scene were similarly inspired by their city's harsh, smog-infested industrial landscape to create jagged, chaotic, and dissonant music.
+In the United States, acts in the New York and Ohio punk scenes were similarly inspired by their city's harsh, smog-infested industrial landscape to create jagged, chaotic, and dissonant music.

 Brian Eno's art rock solo albums Here Come the Warm Jets and Taking Tiger Mountain (By Strategy) were influential to post-punk.

 Artists sought to refuse the common distinction between high and low culture and returned to the art school tradition found in the work of artists such as Roxy Music and David Bowie.
 Author Gavin Butt linked art education as a "really important part of the cultural ecology" of Leeds-based post-punk bands such as Delta 5, Gang of Four, Scritti Politti and the Mekons.
 Jon Savage identified influences such as the Velvet Underground and Syd Barrett-era Pink Floyd, as well as glam rock, krautrock and art rock.
 Other previous musical styles such as art pop, garage rock, psychedelia and music from the 1960s were also influential.

 (Note: Biographer Julian Palacios specifically pointed to the era's "dark undercurrent", citing examples such as Pink Floyd's Syd Barrett, the Velvet Underground, Nico, the Doors, the Monks, the Godz, the 13th Floor Elevators and Love.
 Music critic Carl Wilson added the Beach Boys' leader Brian Wilson (no relation), writing that elements of his music and legends "became a touchstone ... for the artier branches of post-punk".)
-Captain Beefheart's polyrhythmic and angular sound also became foundational.
+Captain Beefheart's "primitivist" approach influenced the deconstruction of rock music that was found within post-punk.
 Additionally, post-punk absorbed darker and heavier elements from early heavy metal, particularly Black Sabbath.
 Writer Edmond Maura noted that Sabbath shared commonality with post-punk bands in being influenced by the industrial and bleak environment surrounding them.
 Although often mythologized as an enemy of the wider punk scene, post-punk also drew from progressive rock, Louder noted: "the post-punk generation were making a new kind of prog".
 Avant-garde jazz and free jazz also stood out as influences, highlighted by releases like Miles Davis' On the Corner.